linkml/linkml/docs/_sources/generators/json-schema.rst.txt

 validation, and for understanding of the schema.

 LinkML also supports the ability to inline multivalued slots as dictionaries, where the key is the object identifier.
-See `Inlining <../schemas/inlining>`_
+See :doc:`Inlining <schemas/inlining>`

 This example schema supports inlining a list of people as a dictionary: